RationAI/xopat/plugins/README.md

 }
 ````

 Note that this is meant mainly for a viewer maintainer to set-up the plugin default, static configuration.
+Moreover, it is advised to use ENV setup (see `/env/README.md`) to override necessary configurations.
 - `id` is a required value that defines plugin's ID as well as it's variable name (everything is set-up automatically)
 - `name` is the plugin name
 - `description` is a text displayed to the user to let them know what the plugin does: it should be short and concise